seoyong/goact/goact-api/2-Authentication.md

 Property | Meaning
 ------|--------
+code | error code , 000 is ok
-user | Id of the associated user access_token | The access token to be used in Authorization header of the requests token_type | The token type, currently supported type is "user"
+message | *Optional* Error Message if code is not 000 user | Id of the associated user access_token | The access token to be used in Authorization header of the requests token_type | The token type, currently supported type is "user"